wrytherUC/TaskRuler/README.md

 #### Assumptions

-All tasks are entered in minutes
+All tasks are entered in minutes.

-Multiple tasks are being done
+Multiple tasks are being done.

 #### Examples
 1.1

-**Given** A daily task needs to be recorded, or user is curious about time spent doing dailty task
+**Given** A daily task needs to be recorded, or user is curious about time spent doing daily task

 **When** A user opens application, they would see task greeting